 Over the last three decades, spatial planning became one of the most important areas of municipal government.
 A lot of new models, such as cellular automata or land use analysis with GIS systems, are used in modern urban and spatial planning.
 When we talk about neighborhood-level spatial planning, one of the most important factors are local business subjects, often the main drivers of development and economic activity in the city district.
 City District Dubrava is a large district in the east part of Zagreb, administratively made up of two city districts, Gornja Dubrava and Donja Dubrava.
 According to the census from 2011, Gornja and Donja Dubrava together have around 100.000 inhabitants.

 Because of the large-scale rural exodus in the mid-1960s, Gornja Dubrava was developed according to the spatial development plan.
 But, Donja Dubrava was never developed according to any plan, and today there are a lot of problems in public transportation, service delivery, and also the local businesses.
-Most business units were opened without knowing if they were even needed in the district.
+Most business units opened their doors without knowing if they were even needed in the district.

-The main idea behind this project was to enable access to business units for all inhabitants of Dubrava, and to provide access to this information for all interested investors and local government officials.
+The main idea behind this project was to enable access to business units for all inhabitants of Dubrava and to provide access to this information for all interested investors and local government officials.
 Two things we wanted to show were – How many business units are there in Dubrava?
 How are those units placed in space and what is their structure?

 As Dubrava was growing, new business units opened every day.
 After some of them had closed, they were replaced with new ones.
 The main challenge was to find out how many business units there are currently in Dubrava.
 The basic way of collecting data would mean using paper reports and manually adding points to a map in the office.
 This process would take a lot more time, so the challenge was to find a more efficient way of collecting data.
 With GIS desktop apps it is harder to get correct GPS coordinate.
 Most of these units can’t be found online, and most Dubrava inhabitants don’t know they even exist.